Click the File | Export command, the button on the quick access toolbar, or press CTRL+E on the keyboard to export files for use in other programs.

 The Export dialog allows you to export files for use in other programs.

-The Save in field shows the current directory.
+The top field in the dialog shows the current directory.
 Click the down arrow to see the directory structure.
 Click on the folders to change directories.
+Use the search field at the top to search for files in the selected directory.

 The Files list displays the files using the extension specified in the Save as type box.
 A file can be overwritten by selecting it from the file list.